-Leaders must be aware that people have devoted their lives to avoiding the prospect of change and that one person dedicated to blocking change can bring the entire change process to a grinding halt.
+Leaders must be aware that people have spent much of their lives avoiding the prospect of change.
+One person dedicated to blocking change can bring the entire change process to a grinding halt.
 Change avoiders or resisters must be identified, challenged, worked with, empowered, and placed in the midst of the change process so that they do not impede the ability of the organization to thrive.
 The entrenchment of behavior and structures that reward these behaviors provide the greatest barriers to meaningful change in health care and contribute to the decline in the system.
 There is nothing more tragic for society than the desperate stranglehold on a system in need of great change by leaders who benefit by delaying or avoiding the necessary shifts.
-These leaders cease to be relevant or viable and actively contribute to the overwhelming onset of great decline and ultimate failure.
+These leaders cease to be relevant or viable and actively contribute to the overwhelming onset of great decline and ultimate failure (Aarons, Ehrhart, Farahnak, & Hurlburt, 2015).